optimizely/csharp-sdk/README.md

 This repository houses the .Net based C# SDK for use with Optimizely Feature Experimentation and Optimizely Full Stack (legacy).

-Optimizely Feature Experimentation is an A/B testing and feature flag management for product development teams, letting you experiment at every step.
+Optimizely Feature Experimentation is an A/B testing and feature management for product development teams, letting you experiment at every step.
 Using Optimizely Feature Experimentation allows for every feature on your roadmap to be an opportunity to discover hidden insights.
 Learn more at [Optimizely.com](https://www.optimizely.com/products/experiment/feature-experimentation/), or see the [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/welcome).

 Optimizely Rollouts is [free feature flags](https://www.optimizely.com/free-feature-flagging/) for development teams.
 You can easily roll out and roll back features in any application without code deploys, mitigating risk for every feature on your roadmap.

-## Getting Started
+## Get Started

 Refer to the [Csharp SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/csharp-sdk) for detailed instructions on getting started with using the SDK.

-### Installing the Csharp SDK
+### Install the C# SDK

 The SDK can be installed through [NuGet](https://www.nuget.org):